Business law is a broad term, often used to encompass many different areas of the law. Most frequently, “business law” includes:

-At Hannah Sheridan & Cochran, LLP (HSC), our Raleigh NC business lawyers have nearly 60 years’ combined experience dealing with the legal challenges that face businesses operating in the state.
+At Hannah Sheridan & Cochran, LLP (HSC), our Raleigh NC business lawyers have nearly 45 years’ combined experience dealing with the legal challenges that face businesses operating in North Carolina.

-Our firm regularly assists clients who are starting a business or purchase an existing one.
+Our firm regularly assists clients who are starting a business or purchasing an existing business.
 We counsel our clients on everything from selecting the best business entity type for their needs to ensuring continued compliance with the complex laws of North Carolina.

 We also offer assistance to our business clients with any growing pains they might encounter.
-The attorneys of HSC are well-versed in contract law and routinely guide our clients through contract drafting and negotiations, as well as contract and business disputes.
+The attorneys of HSC are well-versed in contract law and routinely guide our clients through contract negotiations and drafting, as well as contract and business disputes.

 Our attorneys are also available to assist clients as they navigate the process of business dissolution, wind-down or receivership in North Carolina.
-When assisting our clients with dissolving or winding down business, we assist with the corporate dissolution process, represent creditor interests in bankruptcy and protect our clients’ interests through methods such claim and delivery.
+When assisting our clients with dissolving or winding down a business, we assist with the corporate dissolution process, represent creditor interests in bankruptcy and protect our clients’ interests through processes such claim and delivery and attachment.
 The attorneys of HSC also possess experience in receivership from the creditor perspective and having served as court-appointed receivers for North Carolina businesses.